Mervill/Tanagra/README.md

 # Tanagra

-Tanagra is a (in progress) binding generator and (eventually) support library for Vulkan.
+Tanagra is a binding generator and (eventually) support library for Vulkan.

-Currently Tanagra is an `unsafe` library, but this is extremely temporary as I work out the details of marshaling.
-Eventually I'd like to implement a `calli` interop scheme derived from the method used by [OpenTK](https://github.com/opentk/opentk).
+Currently, the generator produces a compiling library that should render the triangle example correctly (at least on a windows machine)

+The library uses Net 4.6, I'd like to bring this requirement down significantly.
+The generator uses C# 6.0 syntax.

+The example project has SharpDX as a dependency, this is just to gain access to a well-defined rending window that is then passed to Vulkan.
+No DirectX is involved

 ## License
 ```